officialrobert/use-cache/README.md

 # lib-cache

-`Lib-cache` provides helper functions to easily manage and scale your db cache.
+`Lib-cache` provides helper functions to easily manage and scale your redis and SQL caching strategies.

 ## Initialize